Deadlineem/WorldTV/README.md

 Can I get an updated list of channels?
 YES!!!
 Go to https://kaos-inc.ga/dev/streams and copy the working/named list or the unnamed list.
-These channels are always updated each time the page loads vis the iptv-org streams file.
+These channels are always updated each time the page loads via the iptv-org streams file.
 As far as im aware, 90% if not more of these channels are working.